-Louvre denies Google access to art collection; but are they about to capitulate?
+Louvre denies Google access to the art collection; but are they about to capitulate?

-Google Art Project has partnered with some 51 of the world’s greatest museums and cultural centres to bring us a Google Street View style insight into their art collections.
-These virtual tours that feature the likes of Bosch, Van Gogh, and the Washington National Portrait Gallery Collection.
-But one learned institutions has so far stood stolidly in their way towards becoming the Big Brother of the artworld; the Louvre – a major player refusing to play ball, and allow some of the most recognisable works of art in history, including Leonardo’s Mona Lisa, to be featured on the online visual library.
+Google Art Project has partnered with some 51 of the world’s greatest museums and cultural centres to bring us a Google Street View-style insight into their art collections.
+These virtual tours feature the likes of Bosch, Van Gogh, and the Washington National Portrait Gallery Collection.
+But one learned institution has so far stood stolidly in its way towards becoming the Big Brother of the art world; the Louvre – a major player refusing to play ball, and allow some of the most recognisable works of art in history, including Leonardo’s Mona Lisa, to be featured on the online visual library.

 ‘Everyone asks me if we have Leonardo’s Mona Lisa’, says Amit Sood, director of the Google Art Project: ‘We’re talking to people from the Louvre. [and] Maybe they’ll be part of the next phase.’

-The Art Project illustrates Google’s commitment to bringing culture online and making it accessible the widest possible audience.
-Under the auspices of the Cultural Institute, Google is producing high resolution images of the Dead Sea Scrolls, digitizing the archives of famous figures such as Nelson Mandela, and creating 3D models of 18th century French cities.
+The Art Project illustrates Google’s commitment to bringing culture online and making it accessible to the widest possible audience.
+Under the auspices of the Cultural Institute, Google is producing high-resolution images of the Dead Sea Scrolls, digitizing the archives of famous figures such as Nelson Mandela, and creating 3D models of 18th-century French cities.